 While the findings are interesting, the bottom line is still true: our dogs do not live as long as we would like them to.
 This fact should make it all the more important to be sure your dog is living their best life with you in the time you have with them.
 Read on to see how the study compares to other ideas on a dog's age.

-The study from the University of California San Diego School of Medicine illustrates four main stages of age for humans and dogs: juvenile, adolescent, mature and senior.
+A recent study from the University of California San Diego School of Medicine illustrates four main stages of age for humans and dogs: juvenile, adolescent, mature and senior.
 The study charts out aging progression and uses some fun imagery, comparing it to the aging process of the actor, Tom Hanks.
 This study labels Tom Hanks as a senior at the age of 64, which means dogs could be entering senior status by age 8.

 These determinations are a little different than what the American Veterinary Medical Association finds in the aging of dogs.
 They summarize the aging of dogs like this: